-The overall investment objective of the Foundation is to invest its assets in a prudent manner that will achieve a long-term rate of return sufficient to fund donor-designated directives and maintain the inflation-adjusted impact of each permanently restricted fund.
-The Foundation diversifies its investments among various asset classes incorporating multiple strategies and managers.
-Beginning July 1, 2017, investment decisions have been delegated to Perella Weinberg Partners Capital Management LP (PWP), the Foundation's newly-appointed outsourced chief investment officer.
+The overall investment objective of the Foundation is to invest its assets in a prudent manner that will achieve a long-term rate of return sufficient to fund donor-designated directives and maintain the inflation-adjusted impact of each donor restricted fund.
+Beginning July 1, 2017, investment decisions have been delegated to Perella Weinberg Partners Capital Management LP (PWP), the Foundation's outsourced chief investment officer.
 PWP executes investment decisions in accordance with the Foundation's approved investment policy.

-(ii) Mississippi State Investment Pool
+Mississippi State Investment Pool

-The Foundation, the University, the Mississippi State University Alumni Association Inc., and The Bulldog Club, Inc. are participants in a joint venture, the Mississippi State Investment Pool (MSIP), whereby certain assets are pooled for investment purposes.
+The Foundation, the University, the Mississippi State University Alumni Association, and The Bulldog Club, Inc. are participants in a joint venture, the Mississippi State Investment Pool (MSIP), whereby investable assets are pooled for investment purposes.
 The Foundation is the investment pool's managing member and maintains separate accounts for each participant.
 Investment income (loss), gains and losses, and expenses of the MSIP are allocated to each participant based on their share of ownership of the MSIP.
-Due to the Foundation's controlling financial interest in the MSIP of approximately 90% as of June 30, 2018 and 89% as of June 30, 2017, the Foundation has consolidated the MSIP, reflecting the noncontrolling interests of the other participants in the consolidated financial statements.
-As of June 30, 2018 and 2017, the Foundation's consolidated financial statements.
-The Foundation recorded \$2,546,398 and \$3,572,985 of investment gains attributable to these noncontrolling interests for fiscal 2018 and 2017, respectively, which is reported in net investment income.
+Due to the Foundation's controlling financial interest in the MSIP of approximately 90% as of June 30, 2019 and June 30, 2018, the Foundation has consolidated the MSIP, reflecting the noncontrolling interests of the other participants in the consolidated financial statements.
+As of June 30, 2019 and 2018, the Foundation's consolidated financial statements include net assets totaling \$46,454,039 and \$45,568,476, respectively, related to these noncontrolling interests.
+The Foundation recorded \$1,779,694 and \$2,546,398 of investment gains attributable to these noncontrolling interests for fiscal 2019 and 2018, respectively, which is reported in net investment income.

-(iii) Allocation of Investment Strategies
+Allocation of Investment Strategies

 The Foundation invests in five broad asset classes: global fixed income, global equities, real assets, absolute return strategies, and private capital.
 Global equities consist of domestic and international equity securities.
 Global fixed income investments consist of both interest rate sensitive and credit sensitive publicly traded credit securities.
-Real assets include upstream energy investments, real estate, and timber investments.
+Real assets include upstream energy investments, and real estate.
 Absolute return strategies include hedge fund investments.
 The private capital funds employ buyout and venture capital strategies.
 Private capital, real asset strategies, and absolute return strategies often require the estimation of fair values by the fund managers in the absence of readily determinable fair market values.
 Because of the inherent uncertainties of valuation, these estimated fair values may differ significantly from values that would have been used had a ready market existed, and the differences could be material.
 Such valuations are determined by fund managers and generally consider variables such as operating results, comparable earnings multiples, projected cash flows, recent sales prices, and other pertinent information, and may reflect discounts for the illiquid nature of certain investments held.
 Moreover, the fair values of the Foundation's interests in shares or units of these funds, because of liquidity and capital commitment terms that vary depending on the specific fund or partnership agreement, may differ from the fair value of the funds' underlying net assets.
-Short-term investments consists of cash held by the investment pool, held primarily for capital calls and reinvestments.
+Short-term investments consist of cash held by the investment pool, held primarily for capital calls and reinvestments.

-(iv) Basis of Reporting
+Basis of Reporting